ImaanBontle/SDV-immersive-weathers/README.md

 </div>

 <!--Future Plans-->
-## Future Plans <a id="future"></a>
+## Feature Plans <a id="future"></a>

-The following checklist outlines a loose roadmap of plans for this mod series.
-These are not binding in any way and details may be changed or features dropped over time.
+The following checklist outlines my general roadmap for this mod series.

-**CHECKLIST COMING SOON.**

-*For info on upcoming releases, see the [latest changelog][framework-changelog].*
+*If you would like to suggest a feature, [see contributions](#contribute).
+For upcoming releases, [view the latest changelog][framework-changelog].*

+### Future Ideas (in no particular order)

+Please note that these ideas should not be taken as fixed commitments.
+Rather, they may change at any time and might even be dropped entirely.
+Nonetheless, I hope this provides a very general sense of where this mod project is headed.

+- [x] Gradual seasonal weather
+- [ ] More templates
+- [ ] Custom weather types
+- [ ] Dynamic/gradual weather transitions
+- [ ] Custom wind effects/sprites
+- [ ] Daylight savings + seasonal day/night cycles
+- [ ] Temperature and humidity (+ effects on weather)
+- [ ] Dynamic daylight (e.g. overcast, partly cloudy)
+- [ ] Realistic/inaccurate weather forecasts
+- [ ] Optional gameplay effects

 <div align="right">